-Core samples summarized in this news release and for the entire Caldera 2021 drill program were collected under the supervision of a geologist at the drilling rig.
+Core samples for the Caldera 2021 drill program were collected under the supervision of a geologist at the drilling rig.
 Drilling was completed using primarily HQ (63.5mm) diameter core, and NQ (47.6mm) diameter core for a portion of CP21-05.